jyn514/saltwater/CONTRIBUTING.md

 for a full list of options.
 See `tests/runner-tests` for examples of existing tests.

+### Input minimizer

+In `minimizer/` is a script wrapping [DustMite](https://github.com/CyberShadow/DustMite) which can be used to minimize any C file using some simple conditions.
+You can read more about how to use it in `minimizer/README.md`.
+The minimizer can be used in combination with fuzzing, bug replication and of course bug reporting.

 ## Contributing Bug Reports

 If you contribute a lot of bug reports, you may find the `.github/report-issue.sh` script useful.